Karen Clark Sheard: It's Not Over

-Karew Records, 5th album and present
+Karew Records, fifth album and present

 In early 2009, Clark-Sheard and her husband, J.Drew Sheard, partnered together and launched a new record label entitled Karew Records (Karew being a combination of both their forenames: Karen and Drew, pronounced: Kuh-rue); Distribution is via EMI Gospel.
 The Clark Sisters' Christmas album – which was released in October 2009 – was the first project to be released from Karew Records.

 On January 31, 2010, Clark-Sheard won the Grammy Award for Best Gospel Performance for Wait on the Lord which she was featured with Donnie McClurkin.
 On April 6, 2010, Clark-Sheard released her fifth album (and first on her newly founded own record label – Karew Records) titled All in One, which features additional vocals from her daughter Kierra Sheard, son J. Drew Sheard II, sister Dorinda Clark Cole, niece Angel Chisholm and cousin J. Moss.
-Her first all-studio-recorded album since her 2002 release 2nd Chance, All in One debuted and peaked at #98 on the U.S. Billboard 200 (her second highest charting on that chart to date) and #3 on the U.S. Billboard Gospel Albums chart, while the album's lead single – "Prayed Up" – peaked at #9 and stayed over 22 weeks on the U.S. Billboard Hot Gospel Songs chart.
+Her first all-studio-recorded album since her 2002 release 2nd Chance, All in One debuted and peaked at No. 98 on the U.S. Billboard 200 (her second highest charting on that chart to date) and No. 3 on the U.S. Billboard Gospel Albums chart, while the album's lead single – "Prayed Up" – peaked at No. 9 and stayed over 22 weeks on the U.S. Billboard Hot Gospel Songs chart.
 Clark-Sheard released her latest single "Sunday A.M" in 2014, which was nominated for the Best Gospel Song in the 57th Annual Grammy Awards.

-In 2015, Clark-Sheard released her 6th album, Destined to Win.
+In 2015, Clark-Sheard released her sixth album, Destined to Win.
 The album would become Clark-Sheard's highest charting and fastest selling album in her solo career, as well as her first live album since It's Not Over in 2006.

 In 2019, Clark-Sheard was in talks to play Kitty Parham, a member of the Famous Ward Singers in Aretha Franklin's biopic Respect.

 Karen was portrayed by her daughter, Kierra Sheard in the Lifetime TV biopic The Clark Sisters: First Ladies of Gospel, released April 11, 2020.

 Personal life

 Marriage and family

 Clark-Sheard married Bishop J. Drew Sheard, a Detroit-based minister, on June 16, 1984.
 Clark-Sheard serves as the First Lady of Greater Emmanuel Institutional Church of God in Christ in Detroit, where her husband is senior pastor.
 In March 2021, Bishop Sheard was elected to serve as the Presiding Bishop of the COGIC denomination, thus making her the First Lady of the COGIC denomination at-large as well.
 Together they have two children: Kierra "Kiki" Sheard-Kelly (1987) and John Drew "J. Drew" Sheard II (1989).
 Another pregnancy ended in a stillbirth.
-Kiki is also a gospel recording artist, with four albums, plus various projects to her credit.
-J. Drew is a musician and producer who often plays drums for the Clark Sisters.